alexbeletsky/github-fs/README.md

         }
     }

-###Reading the files
+Reading the files:

     var file = fileSystem.OpenFile("README.md");
     var content = file.Read().AsString();

-###Writing the files
+Writing the files:

     var hello = "Hello, world";
     file.Write(hello.AsBytes());

-###Rename a file
+Rename a file:

     file.Rename("README_2.md");

-###Delete a file
+Delete a file:

     file.Delete();

 ##Details of work

-Library will rely on [Github API v3](http://developer.github.com/v3/).
+Library will use [Github API v3](http://developer.github.com/v3/).
 As for HTTP operations, there are several options:

-* [WebClient](http://msdn.microsoft.com/en-us/library/system.net.webclient(v=vs.80).aspx) -  very simple, well known class, supporting sync/async but in old fashion.
+* [WebClient](http://msdn.microsoft.com/en-us/library/system.net.webclient.aspx) -  very simple, well known class, supporting sync/async but in old fashion.
 * [EasyHttp](https://github.com/hhariri/EasyHttp) - nice API, works great with JSON payload, but looks like only sync operations.
 * [HttpClient](http://msdn.microsoft.com/en-us/library/system.net.http.httpclient.aspx) - modern and promising, with support of Task<T>, but never used used.
-Is it only .NET 4.5 ?
+Is it only .NET 4.5?